 Is HVAC a Hard Career?

-While HVAC often requires physical exertion, it can still be a fulfilling career.
+While HVAC can be physically demanding, it can still be a fulfilling career.
 As a technician you’ll need to be able to:

 - Work in unpleasant settings, such as tight or dirty spaces.

-- Work evenings, weekends and overtime during peak demand.
+- Work evenings, weekends and overtime throughout peak demand.

 One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-In truth, you'll need distinct skills, specialized education and ongoing certification.
+In truth, you'll need distinct skills, specialized education and continuous recertification.

-It’s a great career choice if you want to:
+It’s an excellent first career if you prefer to:

 - Avoid a lot of student debt.